 Jenny and her partner Bob Evans, a BRG belayer, have a tall order of climbs they plan to tackle, starting with Prince of Darkness, which was recommended to Jenny by BRG owner, Chris O’Connell.
 The 6-pitch 5.10c climb in Black Velvet Wall is one that Jenny is most excited about.

 Having never visited Red Rocks before, much of the research for Jenny and the other climbers has been done on mountainproject.com and through various guidebooks of the area.
-Through research, Jenny decided she was going to continue on and conquer Olive Oil, a 6-pitch 5.7 on Rose Tower in Juniper Canyon.
+Through research, Jenny decided she was going to continue on and climb Olive Oil, a 6-pitch 5.7 on Rose Tower in Juniper Canyon.

 With a huge stack of climbs that the BRG employees are attempting, we decided to ask what gear they would be bringing.
 Alex Smith and Jessica Rothrock made sure to bring a set of cams, nuts and quick draws but also mentioned bringing a crash pad, since there are a few bouldering spots as well.
 Jenny and her group are bringing a full rack also, including big protection for some of the larger cracks on their climbs.